-What I am about to post are the words of Mr. Bernardin, and the lovely green bottle is a photo he sent to me.
+What I am about to post are the words of Mr. Bernardin, and the lovely green bottle and the photo of Ebenezer in 1976 are photos he sent to me.
 Oral histories like his are priceless.
 I wish my friend Al Terrell was alive to talk to Claude Bernardin!

 From Claude Bernardin, his words (bold and italics):

 Died 12/20/1900 I believe.
 But certificate of death says 1/04/01.